This article describes how to reach the Eaton Canyon Falls in Los Angeles County.

 The canyon starts to get narrower and big boulders block the way.
 Our bodies react in contortionist ways in order to avoid the obstacles.
 This time the walls are painted with reddish and yellow designs.

-Have you visited Eaton Canyon or a similar place?
+Have you visited the Eaton Canyon Falls?